Series / The Thundermans

 The show focuses on a 14 year old set of twins named Phoebe and Max, the former a super heroine (in training) and the latter a super villain (so he says).
-Together, they learn to get through life with their superhero parents Barb and Hank and two younger siblings Nora and Billy.
+Together, they learn to get through life with their superhero parents Barb and Hank and three younger siblings Nora, Billy, and Chloe.

 Tropes found in this series include: